-- Safe, effective and sustainable infrastructure. - A thriving economy. - An attractive and highly valued natural environment.
+- Safe, effective and sustainable infrastructure. - A thriving economy. - An attractive and highly valued natural environment. - A fit and healthy community.

 - On-going design and upgrade of the existing source and treatment infrastructure at Twizel. - Ongoing replacement of ageing pipes in Fairlie. - Planning for an upgrade to the treatment of Fairlie's water supply.
 This involves long term monitoring of the spring on the Waters property west of the existing source.